 From Montepulciano, take SS73 (or SP438 through the Crete Senesi) back to Siena.
 If you’re like me, you’ll want to stop for some final few photos of the beautiful countryside in the last light of the evening.

-Looking for other scenic drives in Italy?
-Check out my post on driving Italy’s spectacular Amalfi Coast.
-For other great things to do in Tuscany, read my suggestions for how to spend one perfect day in Siena, or the top ten things to do in Florence on your first visit.
+Also discover how to spend one perfect day in Siena, and check out the top ten things to do in Florence on your first visit!

 MORE IDEAS FOR YOUR ITALY ITINERARY!

 Venice: How to Spend Two Perfect Days in Venice

 Amalfi Coast: Driving Italy’s spectacular Amalfi Coast

 Cinque Terre: Two Days in the Cinque Terre — What to See, Do and Eat!

 Capri: One Day in Capri — What to See and Do

 Rome: 25 Best Things to Do on Your First Visit to Rome

 Orvieto: One Day in the Charming Umbrian Hilltown of Orvieto